Global Health Respiratory Network (GHRN)

 GHRN Journal Club

-We have just relaunched the GHRN journal club together with the University of Edinburgh, hosted by epidemiologist Dr Nynke Halbesma.
-If you are interested in joining the club, please contact us.
+In 2023 we relaunched the GHRN journal club together with the University of Edinburgh, hosted by epidemiologist Dr Nynke Halbesma.
+Please contact us if you are interested in being involved with any future sessions.

 1. Presentation of paper on relevant study design, followed by questions (the paper and presentation will be selected and prepared by one of the members) (30 minutes)